raven-dev-ops/E-Commerce_Backend/timeline.md

 ## Milestones

-- [ ] Add initial project milestones and release dates.
-- [ ] Keep this timeline updated as new features ship.
+High-level project milestones and dates should be recorded here.
+Checklist-style tasks related to the timeline are tracked centrally in `wiki.md`.

 ---

 For licensing and usage details, see the **License & Usage** section in `README.md`.
 This project is provided with **no license**; all rights are reserved by the owner.